09 Early years practice policy

 - The setting manager provides a written request to

-- If the line manager approves, the parents must be
+- If the line manager approves, the parents/carers must be

 invited to a meeting to discuss next steps.
-Parents are invited to bring a representative along.
+Parents/carers are invited to bring a representative along.
 Notes must be taken at the meeting and shared later with the parents.
-The meeting must aim for a
+The meeting aims for a

 positive outcome for the child and not to suspend.